vamsi1281977/Project-Euler-Lite/README.md

 1. Problem 001: $S(n)$: sum of all multiples of $3$ or $5$ less than $n$. $S(1000) = 233168$.
 Can be solved using arithmetic progressions and the principle of inclusion-exclusion.
 In fact, $S(10^{n})$ can be expressed in string form using a regular expression: $2.3^{n - 1}.1.6^{n - 2}.8$; alternatively: $S(n) = (2 \times 10^{2n - 1}) + (3 \times R(n - 1) \times 10^{n}) + 10^{n - 1} + (6 \times R(n - 2) \times 10) + 8$, where $R(k)$ is the $k^{th}$ rep-unit.
 2. Problem 002: $S(n)$: sum of even fibonacci numbers not greater than $n$. $S(4000000) = 4613732$.
 Can be solved by observing the pattern in $0, 1, 1, 2, 3, 5, 8, 13, 21, 34, \dots$ NOTE: $E, O, O, E, O, O, E, \dots$ where $E$ means even and $O$ means odd.
 3. Problem 003: $lgpf(n)$: largest prime factor of $n$. $lgpf(600851475143) = 6857$.
 NOTE: to compute the prime-factors of $N$, (naively) we only need to check $2$ and all odd numbers in the interval $[3, \lfloor \sqrt{N} \rfloor]$.
 4. Problem 004: The largest palindromic number that is a product of two three digit numbers is $906609$.
+Simple brute-force is enough to solve this problem.
 5. Problem 005: $lcm(1,2,3,...,20) = 232792560$.
 6. Problem 006: $a(n)$: sum of the first $n$ positive integers = $\frac{n \times (n + 1)}{2}$, $b(n)$: sum of the squares of the first $n$ positive integers = $\frac{n \times (n + 1) \times (2n + 1)}{6}$, $a(100)^{2} - b(100) = 25164150$.
 7. Problem 007: This problem can be solved using a variation of Lucy Hedgehog's algorithm for Problem 10. $Prime(10001) = 104743$.
+A naive $O(\sqrt{n})$ primality test is enough to solve this problem.
 8. Problem 008: Largest product of $13$ contiguous digits is $23514624000$.
 9. Problem 009: The Pythagorean triple with $a + b + c = p = 1000$ is $(200, 375, 425) = 25 \times (8, 15, 17)$. $abc = 31875000$.
 10. Problem 010: Lucy Hedgehog has the best answer to this problem.
 The Lucy Hedgehog algorithm can be modified to compute Prime_Pi(x).
 The Prime_Pi(x) can be used to solve problem 7.
 S(x): sum of all primes not greater than x, S(2000000) = 142913828922.